leomeyer/OpenHAT/openhatd/docs/plugins/automation/fritzbox_plugin.md

 ### FRITZ!DECT200

-A node of type FritzDECT200 defines two optional ports: a switch port (Digital) and an energy port (Dial).
+A node of type FritzDECT200 defines three ports: a switch port (Digital), a power port (Dial) and an energy port (Dial).
 The switch port is defined in the `_Switch` node:

 	[DECT200_1_Switch]

+The power port is defined in the '_Power' node:

+	[DECT200_1_Power]

 The energy port is defined in the `_Energy` node:

 	[DECT200_1_Energy]

-Note that these nodes are not configuration sections (separated by a dot).
+Note that these nodes are not configuration sub-sections (separated by a dot).
 The reason for this is that the names of these nodes will result in port IDs which should not contain special characters.

-If a matching port section is not defined the corresponding port will not be created.
+All three ports will be created, regardless of whether the configuration sections are present.
+You can override the default settings of these ports in their configuration sections.

 It is not necessary to specify the `Type` of these nodes as it is set automatically.
-Both ports are initialized with the `Group` setting inherited from the plugin main node.
-An individual `Group` specification can override this setting.
+All ports are initialized with the `Group` and `LogVerbosity` settings inherited from the plugin main node.
+Individual `Group` and `LogVerbosity` specifications can override these settings.

 #### Switch port
 The switch port reflects the current switch state of the FRITZ!DECT200.
 It can be used to switch the actor on and off.